apache/logging-flume-hadoop/README.md

 Compiling Flume Hadoop requires the following tools:

-* Oracle Java JDK 8
+* Oracle Java JDK 8 (Note: 3.x does not support compiling with anything but Java 8)
 * Apache Maven 3.x